oneapi-src/oneDNN/tests/benchdnn/doc/driver_reduction.md

 ```

 More examples with different driver options can be found at
+inputs/reduction/test_***.
+Examples with different problem descriptors can be
-inputs/reduction/test_reduction_all.
-Examples with different benchdnn options
+found at inputs/reduction/shapes_***.
+Examples with different benchdnn common
-can be found at driver_conv.md.
+options can be found at driver_conv.md.